 Content marketers want to know which blog posts catch users’ attention, push prospects down the sales funnel or convince leads to become customers.
 This is essential to measuring blog ROI.

 We want to figure out how much a blog contributes to a company’s revenue.
 Are we actually helping the bottom line?
 This level of marketing attribution is critical to solving major marketing pain points.

 Knowing what makes the magic happen helps content marketers improve our skills and be more efficient with our blogging budgets.

 Calculating blog ROI isn’t straightforward or simple.

 It would be great if we could easily tie every behavior by individual users directly to the revenue they create for a business.
 Every content marketing agency in the industry would rejoice!

-User privacy, limits to analytics and murky data sets mean we can’t always track which behaviors led to a specific customer transaction as accurately as you like, even if you’ve implemented a first-party data strategy.
+User privacy, limits to analytics and murky data sets mean you can’t always track which behaviors led to a specific customer transaction as accurately as you like, even if you’ve implemented a first-party data strategy.